kkamtikar/DataCleaningProject/README.md

 --------------------------------------------------------------------------------------
 These steps are performed to make the column names more descriptive and readable.

-21. Using gsub replace the first occurrence of t if the feature name begins with t to 'time'. '^t' is used to accomplish this. descTimeNames <- gsub("^t","time", colnames(mean_std_set))
+21. Using gsub replace the first occurrence of t if the feature name begins with t to 'time'. '^t' is used to accomplish this replacement. descTimeNames <- gsub("^t","time", colnames(mean_std_set))

-22. Similarly, feature names starting with 'f' are updated to start with 'freq'. descTimeFreqNames <- gsub("^f","freq",descTimeNames)
+22. Similarly, feature names starting with 'f' are updated to start with 'freq'.
+Use the updated set - descTimeNames- created in step 21. descTimeFreqNames <- gsub("^f","freq",descTimeNames)

-23. As the "()" parentheses are not intuitive, replace them with fun - abbreviation for function. desc_labels <- gsub("\\()","fun",descTimeFreqNames)
+23. As the "()" parentheses are not intuitive, replace them with fun - abbreviation for function.
+Perform gsub on descTimeFreqNames created in step 22. desc_labels <- gsub("\\()","fun",descTimeFreqNames)

-24. Apply these updated descriptive labels to the data set's column names colnames(mean_std_set) <- desc_labels
+24. Apply these final updated descriptive labels to the data set's column names colnames(mean_std_set) <- desc_labels

 --------------------------------------------------------------------------------------